OmarMacPherson/Playford_2024/README.md

 ### Key Steps in Data Cleaning:

-* **Standardizing Location Names:** Many job listings used different formats for the same location.
-This inconsistency was addressed by standardizing location names using Power Query.
+* **Standardising Location Names:** Many job listings used different formats for the same location.
+This inconsistency was addressed by standardising location names using Power Query.
 * **Handling Missing Data:** Several job listings had missing fields (e.g., phone numbers, emails).
 These were either filled in manually or labeled as "Not Provided" to ensure data integrity.
 * **Adding Unique Identifiers:** Unique IDs were assigned to each job listing to make it easier to track and reference specific listings across different stages of the project.
 * **Removing Duplicates:** Power Query’s built-in functionality was used to identify and remove any duplicate job entries, ensuring that the dataset was free from redundancy.